 What is static electricity?

-In our study of atoms we learned that atoms are made up of neutrons, protons, and electrons.
-The electrons are spinning around the outside.
+In our study of atoms we learned that atoms are made up of tiny particles called neutrons, protons, and electrons.
+The neutrons and protons make up the nucleus.
+The electrons spin around the outside of the nucleus.
 A static charge is formed when two surfaces touch each other and the electrons move from one object to another.
 One object will have a positive charge and the other a negative charge.
 Rubbing the items quickly, like when you rub a balloon fast over something or your feet on the carpet, will build up a large charge.
 Items with different charges (positive and negative) will attract, while items with similar charges (positive and positive) will push away from each other.
 Sort of like a magnet.

-Remember when you've gone down a slide and all your hair stands up straight.
+One example of this is when you slide down a slide and all of your hair stands up straight.
 This is because the friction of sliding has caused a positive charge to be built up on each hair.
 Since each hair has the same charge, they all try to push away from each other and end up standing up straight.

 Likewise, when your skin is charged with static electricity and you touch something metal, like a door handle, the metal is very conductive and will quickly discharge the static electricity, creating a zap or small spark.